highchair/artinruins-com/_property/box-office.md

 Fabricated from 35 recycled shipping containers, The Box Office transformed a vacant and abandoned Brownfield site at the urban periphery into a collaborative office and incubator space targeted to small companies […].

 The project consists of approximately 12,000 SF of newly constructed office space at the site of the [former Harris Lumber]({% link _property/546-harris-ave.md %}) warehouse on Providence’s west side.
-The building uses approximately 50% less energy than a typical new construction office building (22 kBTU/SF/yr) and less than most LEED platinum buildings; energy use is further reduced by a rooftop PV solar array.
+The building uses approximately 50% less energy than a typical new construction office building (22 kBTU/SF/yr) and less than most <span class="abbr">LEED</span> platinum buildings; energy use is further reduced by a rooftop PV solar array.
 The Box Office has been a magnet for small companies, and has been near capacity throughout an economic recession.

 _From Peter Case, on the construction process_